nickjackolaisen/BusinessInitiaitive/_posts/business tips/2023-09-28-copyright_permission.md

 This means that if you want to use someone else's work, you need to obtain permission from the copyright owner.

-In this article, we'll explore how to get you that coppyright approval...
+In this article, we'll explore how to get you that copyright approval...

 {% include table-of-contents-box.html bullet1tag="#what-is-copyright" bullet1="What is Copyright?" bullet2tag="#identify-owner" bullet2="Step 1: Find the Owner" bullet3tag="#contact-owner" bullet3="Step 2: Contact the Owner" bullet4tag="#negotiations" bullet4="Step 3: Negotiating Terms of Use" bullet5tag="#agreement" bullet5="Step 4: Contractual Agreement" bullet6tag="#faqs" bullet6="FAQs - Frequently Asked Questions" %}